The Marvels (2023) Film Review

 Back in the 616-Universe, Carol uses her power to restore Hala’s sun before returning to Earth and spending some bonding time with her biggest fan: Kamala Khan.
 Inspired by the Cosmic exploits of her three-woman team, Kamala decides to try and put together a new Earthbound team comprised of young heroes in the spirit of her beloved Avengers.
 The first person that she reaches out to is expert archer Kate Bishop!

-Addressing the proverbial elephant in the room, I’m simply going to say that this movie is nowhere near as bad as it has been made out to be.
-In fact, it’s not bad at all … it’s actually quite good and I had a lot of fun with it!
+Addressing the proverbial elephant in the room, I’m simply going to say that this movie was nowhere near as bad as it had been made out to be.
+In fact, it wasn’t bad at all … it’s actually quite good and I had a lot of fun with it!
 I guess if you’re a person that gets annoyed with women in power in general, or Black woman in power specifically, or of a female Muslim superhero, then this movie is not for you.
 I don’t share nor do I understand those viewpoints, but I’m well aware of how the world works and I know that all of the Girl Power is a big turn-off for a lot of people.
-Championing diversity and inclusion and equality just doesn’t appeal to a lot of people, but I am not one of those people.
-While it should absolutely be everyone’s individual right to watch what they want and to not watch what they don’t want, I also think it sucks to lash out at a movie that you haven’t even watched, just because you don’t agree with its cast or its premise.
+Championing diversity and inclusion and equality just doesn’t appeal to a lot of folks, but I am not one of those people.
+While it should absolutely be everyone’s individual right to watch what they want to and to not watch what they don’t want to, I also think it sucks to lash out at a movie that you haven’t even watched, just because you don’t agree with its cast or its premise.
 If you watched The Marvels and you hated it, fine!
 But if you insult and berate a movie that you never bothered to watch, I just think that’s unfair and stupid.

 Coming off Secret Invasion, I especially enjoyed Samuel L. Jackson in this film as well.
 Secret Invasion felt like such a downer for the character, and while The Marvels doesn’t feel as organically connected to Secret Invasion as it probably should have, I’m fine with it, because I liked having the jovial Nick Fury back!
 He had some of the funniest lines in this film, and his interactions with Kamala herself, Kamala’s family, and of course, those adorably horrifying Flerkens were a lot of fun!

-Brie Laersen gets a lot of flak because, well, agendas, but I really like her as Captain Marvel, and I thought she did a great job throughout this film.
-Being able to interact with Iman and Teyonah really bolstered her performance and I liked the mercy and the companionship that she boasted in this movie!
+Brie Laersen gets a lot of flak because, well, agendas, but I really like her as Captain Marvel, and I thought she did a great job throughout this movie.
+Being able to interact with Iman and Teyonah really bolstered her performance and I liked the mercy and the companionship that her character boasted in this film!

 Of course, I have to express my love for the film’s two cameos!
 Ms. Marvel proposing a team-up with Kate Bishop?
 Yes, please!
 And The X-Men?
 Well, duh!
 Who isn’t excited to see more of that!?!
 Here in The Multiverse Saga, I do wonder if Monica’s presence in Beast’s Universe will spawn the threat of an Incursion, and I’m looking forward to seeing more traditional Fox X-Men characters get the Marvel Studios treatment!